-Symptoms: It can produce dermatitis in the skin, with reddening , itchiness or burning pain .
+- Applied externally: Dermatitis in the skin, with reddening , itchiness or burning pain .
 More serious symptoms can appear such as bladders or ulcers.
-Its contact with the eyes, it produces irritation and transitory lost of vision.
+In contact with the eyes, it produces irritation and transitory lost of vision.

 Among the most habitual symptoms we found : Swallowing difficulty , salivation, lost of sensibility with tingling sensation in the tongue, itchiness or ulcerations in the lips.

 Consequences of eating dieffenbachia

 A big ingestion of the plant, something which is not very habitual, can end up producing breathing difficulty.
 The quick action of the toxins of this plant usually propitiates its spitting what prevents the patient to continue chewing it .

 The accidents are usually more common in children who chew the leaves, which produces a quick irritation with inflammation of the mucous membranes and a great salivation.